Review by Klaus Schroiff, published March 2023

 Sun Stars (experimental)

-Below is s sequence of images from f/2.8 all the way up to f/16 – illustrating the Sunstar behavior (using an LED light).
+Below is s sequence of cropped images from f/2 all the way up to f/11 – illustrating the Sunstar behavior.
 Sunstars are an aperture effect that shows up if a bright light source is part of the scene (usually in night shots).
-At f/2.8 the effect is very underdeveloped simply because the aperture is basically circular.
-Stopping down to f/4 and f/5.6 doesn’t do much.
-Traces of a fan-like star start to develop at f/8, but it’s only really visible at f/11, with best results at f/16.
-Overall, the effect sets in quite “late” on this lens.